Raspberry Scones Recipe

 - 2 tsp baking powder

-- 1/2 tsp salt
+- 1/2 tsp kosher salt

-- 1 lemon zest of
+- 1 lemon zest from a whole lemon

-- 1 egg
+- 1 large egg refrigerated

 - 1/2 cup heavy cream chilled

 - 1 tbsp vanilla extract

 - 1/2 cup white chocolate chips or chopped white chocolate

 - 5 tbsp sanding or coarse sugar

 Preheat oven to 425°F. Line a baking sheet with parchment paper.
 Set aside

 Mix the dry ingredients: In a large bowl whisk together 2 cups flour, 1/3 cupsugar, 2 tsp baking powder, 1/2 cup chocolate chips and 1/2 tsp salt.
 Next, grate 4 oz of frozen butter right into the flour.
 Zest 1 lemon and add it to the mixture as well.
 Toss together to coat the butter in flour well.